xnico31/doc_tig_pool/docs/getting_started/03_change_plan.md

    - If the limit has been reached, you will see an alert message when attempting to invest.

 3. **Upgrade Your Machine:**
-   - Once the 2000 TIG requirement is met, you can upgrade your machines to Titan. reminder your limit of slave depend of your total invest amount
+   - Once the 2000 TIG requirement is met, you can upgrade your machines to Titan.

-4. **Important:**
-   - Before making an investment, ensure you fully understand the staking mechanism.
-   - Refer to the documentation: **[Pool Mechanism: Staking](./pool_mecanism/stacking.md)**.
+   - Remember, your limit of slaves depends on your total investment amount.

 ---

-By following these steps, you can seamlessly upgrade your machines to higher-tier profiles, unlocking greater benefits and capabilities.
+By following these steps, you can seamlessly upgrade your machines to higher-tier plans, unlocking greater benefits and capabilities.

 Happy mining with TIG Pool! 🚀